-- Manage design, implementation and improvement of MEL system in support of organizational impact and growth while mentoring team members on MEL approaches cross organizationally.
+- Manage the implementation and improvement of the Nia Tero MEL system in support of organizational impact and growth while mentoring team members on MEL approaches.

 - Collaborate with Salesforce Database Manager to bridge system design between MEL tools and Salesforce Database.

-- Manage and keep current Nia Tero’s MEL system and related tools (learning questions, key indicators, data collection tools etc.).
+- Manage Nia Tero’s MEL system and related tools (learning questions, key indicators, data collection tools, etc.).

-- Create and implement an MEL expansion roadmap and related learning tools.
+- Help create and implement an MEL expansion roadmap and related learning tools.